Baltimore Orioles (Atlantic Association): History

 After eight seasons, the Baltimore Orioles of the Major League level American Association left that league after the 1889 season.
 Keeping the Baltimore Orioles moniker, the franchise became members of the 1890 Atlantic Association, an Independent level minor league baseball league.

 The 1890 Baltimore Orioles were owned by local brewery tycoon Harry Von der Horst and managed by Billy Barnie.

 On August 27, 1890, the Baltimore Orioles were in first place in the eight–team Atlantic Association league standings, with a record of 77–24, when they left the Atlantic Association to rejoin the American Association and began play immediately.
 The Wilmington Peach Growers folded from the Atlantic Association on the same day.
 During their time of playing in the Atlantic Association, the Orioles had season attendance of 71,500, an average of 1,075 per game at Oriole Park.
 While playing in the Atlantic Association, the Orioles were fined for "Sunday baseball violations."

 On Sunday, June 15, 1890, the Baltimore Orioles deliberately defied a Maryland state law prohibiting residents from working on Sunday.
-Playing the game at Action Park in Brooklyn, Maryland, the Orioles drew 6,065 fans to the ballpark.
+Playing the game at Acton's Park in Brooklyn, Maryland, the Orioles drew 6,065 fans to the ballpark.
 After an 11-8 victory over the Hartford Nutmeggers, Oriole Manager Billy Barnie was arrested at the conclusion of the game.
 Anne Arundel County Sheriff James S. Armiger and Deputy James T. Small carried out the arrest after Armiger was advised by State’s Attorney James Munroe that he must enforce the law.
 Since the Orioles charged admission and paid the players, it was deemed an illegal act.
 For his part, Barnie was jailed overnight on a $300.00 bail.
 Samuel G. Acton, owner of the ballpark, bailed Barnie out of jail.
 Barnie was fined $5.00.

 As the American Association (AA) began play without the Orioles in 1890, the AA’s Brooklyn Gladiators franchise folded mid-season with a 26–73 record.
 The Orioles immediately left the Atlantic Association on August 27, 1890 and returned to the American Association.
 The Orioles played the rest of the American Association season, replacing Brooklyn and compiling a 15–19 record.
 After Baltimore left the league, the New Haven Nutmegs won the Atlantic Association championship with a 82–36 record.